 At the American Institute of Cancer Research’s 23d annual conference of scientists throughout the world who study the anti-cancer effects of foods, a few plants took top honors:

 That’s because broccoli is “bi-sulfurous,” so to speak, meaning it can swing either way.
 (I made up that word.)
-When its enzyme acts on its sulfur-containing compounds, they can get turned into either sulforophanes, which fight cancer, or nitriles, which don’t.
-“So every molecule of nitriles formed is a sulforaphane not formed, ” Jeffery says.
-And just a little heat will keep nitriles from forming.
+When broccoli’s enzymes act on its sulfur-containing compounds, those compounds can get turned into either sulforophanes, which fight cancer, or nitriles, which don’t. “(E)very molecule of nitriles formed is a sulforaphane not formed, ” Jeffery says.
+Adding just a little heat will keep nitriles from forming.